mdciao.plots.compare_violins

 • key_separator (str, default is “-”) – How each contact label separates the pair of residues, “ALA50-GLU30”.
 If you set this to None, it means the label won’t be separated before matching and “ALA50-GLU30” will be different from “GLU30-ALA50”.

-By default, the violins are sorted by ascending order of mean distance, i.e. from most “formed” on the left of the plot to least “formed” on the right of the plot.
+• sort_by (str or list, default is ‘mean’) – By default, the violins are sorted by ascending order of mean distance, i.e. from most “formed” on the left of the plot to least “formed” on the right of the plot.
 However, for each residue pair, this mean is an average over the distance in all the different groups, so some heterogeneity is expected.
 Alternatively, you can sort using the contact labels, regardless of the distance values.
-Note that for this, string comparisons between contact-labels will take place. and that contact-labels are altered by key_separator to unify across different groups Try setting key_separator to None if you see unexpected behavior, although though this might have other side effects, (see obj:~`mdciao.utils.str_and_dict.unify_freq_dicts`) sort_by can be a:
+Note that for this, string comparisons between contact-labels will take place. and that contact-labels are altered by key_separator to unify across different groups Try setting key_separator to None if you see unexpected behavior, although though this might have other side effects, (see unify_freq_dicts) sort_by can be a:

-• list : a list of contact labels, eg. [“GLU30-ALA30”, “ARG131@3.50-TYR20”].
+eg. [“GLU30-ALA30”, “ARG131@3.50-TYR20”].
 Only these residue pairs (in this order) will be shown, regardless of what other pairs are contained in the groups.
 It assumes the user knows what contacts are present and can come up with a meaningful list.
 Not all labels need to be in all groups nor do all groups have to contain all labels, but at least one label needs to match, otherwise the method will fail

 • zero_freq (float, default is 1e-2) – Frequencies below this number will be considered zero and not shown it they are zero for the same residue pair across all groups For this parameter to have effect, you need a ctc_cutoff_Ang

-• remove_identities (bool, default is False) – If True, the contacts where freq[sys][ctc] >= identity_cutoff across all systems will not be plotted nor considered in the sum over contacts
+• remove_identities (bool, default is False) – If True, the contacts where freq[sys][ctc] >= identity_cutoff across all systems will not be plotted nor considered in the sum over contacts.
+Only has an effect if ctc_cutoff_Ang is not None.

-• boolean True: Calls mdciao.ContactGroup.repframes with the method’s default parameters and plots the result
+Calls mdciao.ContactGroup.repframes with the method’s default parameters.

-• int > 0: Calls mdciao.ContactGroup.repframes with the parameter n_frames set to this integer.
+Calls mdciao.ContactGroup.repframes with the parameter n_frames set to this integer.
 This parameter controls how many representatives are extracted and subsequently plotted.

-• dict of parameters: A dictionary with explict values for the optional parameters of mdciao.contacts.ContactGroup.repframes, usually n_frames (an int) and scheme, (“mean” or “mode”), depending what you mean with “representative”.
+A dictionary with explict values for the optional parameters of mdciao.contacts.ContactGroup.repframes, usually n_frames (an int) and scheme, (“mean” or “mode”), depending on what you mean with “representative”.
 Check the method’s documentation for more info.
+The value passed as ctc_cutoff_Ang will also be passed.

-• dict of Trajectory objects: Has to have the same keys as groups.
+Has to have the same keys as groups.
 No checks are done whether these objects match the actual molecular topologies of groups, so beware of potential mismatches here.
-Typically, these frames come from having used mdciao.contacts.ContactGroup.repframes with `return_traj`=True.
+Typically, these frames come from having used mdciao.contacts.ContactGroup.repframes with `return_traj`=True

 • fig (Figure)